pulumi/docs/reference/organizing-stacks-projects.md

 * **Simplicity.** Having a single project and collection of stacks is, quite simply, the easiest thing you could possibly do.
-Pulumi diffs edits to your application and infrastructure code, and so this approach leaves the hard work of doing incremental deployments, and tracking dependencies, to the Pulumi engine.
+Pulumi diffs edits to your application and infrastructure code, and so this approach leaves the hard work of doing incremental deployments and tracking dependencies to the Pulumi engine.

 * **Versioning.** By placing all code in one project, it's easier to share and version logic within your project.
-  Of course, Pulumi supports package managers, so sharing across projects is also possible, but it entails dealing with packages which means introducing a loosely coupled versioning boundary with distinct update cadences.
+  Of course, Pulumi supports package managers, so sharing across projects is also possible, but it entails dealing with packages which means introducing a loosely-coupled versioning boundary with distinct update cadences.

 * **Agility.** All of the above means that using a monolithic approach will almost always lead to the best productivity and therefore agility.
 For small projects or teams, this is usually the right place to start.